DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 :information_source: Mod. key can be changed from **Preferences** screen, instead of **Tab** key, the mod. key can be **left Control** (**left Command** on MacOS X computers) but it's not recommended due to potential conflict vs. VCV Rack 2 _fine potentiometer adjust_ feature.
 Other possible key may be the **T** key.

-- By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the related DX7 parameter as target in first available modulation (if at least one modulation is available), then bring the **Modulation Matrix** screen, automatically.
-The lastest displayed modulation have its target automatically pre-defined! :warning: **This feature isn't available for _6OP-DX Kompakt_ module**, because this module doesn't have DX7 potentiometers!
+- By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the related DX7 parameter as modulation "target" in first available modulation "slot" (if, at least, one modulation is available).
+Please read [**MODULATION MATRIX: FAST TARGET ASSIGNMENT**](#fastassign) topic below, for details.

 - Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** screen: when a modulation target is hovered by mouse cursor, its box and modulated target name are highlighted by yellow color (instead of cyan): by "touching" (left-mouse clicking) the box, this jump to the next operator (COARSE parameter), instead of next DX7 parameter (sequentially).
 It's a way to reduce number of mouse-clicks over the target "box"!